With summer coming to an end in Manassas, now is an ideal time to get a kick start on air conditioner maintenance.

 2. Clean the Outside

-Then run the vacuum to gently clean the metallic fins.
-These parts are also referred to as condenser coils and move heat away from your system.
+Then turn on the vacuum to slowly clean the metallic fins.
+These components are also called condenser coils and divert heat away from your equipment.

-You need to be cautious with these delicate coils.
-Bent or crumpled fins can influence efficiency.
+You need to be cautious with these fine coils.
+Bent or crumpled fins can affect efficiency.

 3. Fix Bent Fins